Rhobox/enurgen-oct-2025/README.md

 ### Shortcuts
-* Uses the flask development server, hosts to localhost
+* Uses the flask development server, hosts to localhost (Docker binds to `0.0.0.0`)

-Database can be cleared by deleting the instance folder and restarting the server or by running:
-`poetry run flask --app ./src/server.py init-db` from poetry root (`Flask/enurgen-demo`).

-Flask server can be run via:
-`poetry run flask --app ./src/server.py run -p 5001` Note that Flask has a default of 5000 which can cause issues on mac.

-React frontend can be run with `npm run dev` from `React/enurgen-demo/`
+Run the image with:
+`docker compose up --build`

+Requires docker.

 ## Notes: